takahser/nem-library-docs/docs/documentation/error.md

 **Request method 'GET' not supported**

-The request was performed as GET request but was expected to be a POST request.
+The request was performed as a GET request but was expected to be a POST request.

 **address must be valid:**